MPCA-air/mnwx/README.md

 # mnwx
-Retrieve and process meteorological data for air modeling
+This R package retrieves and processes meteorological data for air modeling.

-The following sites are available:
+The following meteorological stations are available:

 | call_sign     | name          | county  | state  |
 | ------------- |:-------------:| -------:|--------|